joelb856/what-are-we-singing-about/README.md

 # What are we singing about?
 Lyric and metadata analysis of the current Billboard Hot 100 songs, updated weekly.
+[Check out the dashboard here!](https://what-are-we-singing-about-d52172de0f31.herokuapp.com/)

 ## Architecture